 You can at any time change or withdraw your cookie consent from the “Cookie Settings” tab on your screen.

-Your consent applies to the following domain: www.dublinzoo.ie
+Your consent is recorded using your IP address & applies to the following domain: www.dublinzoo.ie

 What are cookies?

 Cookies are small text files that are used to store small pieces of information.
 The cookies are stored on your device when the website is loaded on your browser.

 These cookies help us make the website function properly, make the website more secure, provide a better user experience, understand how the website performs & to analyze what works & where it needs improvement.